Google to purge billions of files containing personal data in settlement of Chrome privacy case

 SAN FRANCISCO (AP) — Google has agreed to purge billions of records containing personal information collected from more than 136 million people in the U.S. surfing the internet through its Chrome web browser.

-The records purge comes as part of a settlement in a lawsuit accusing the search giant of illegal surveillance.
+The massive housecleaning comes as part of a settlement in a lawsuit accusing the search giant of illegal surveillance.

 The details of the deal emerged in a court filing Monday, more than three months after Google and the attorneys handling the class-action case disclosed they had resolved a June 2020 lawsuit targeting Chrome’s privacy controls.